BerryCloud/ngx-xapi/projects/ngx-xapi/README.md

 )
 ```

-If the `XapiCourse` was initialized as a cmi5 course, then the properties from cmi5 `contextTemplate` are also added to the `Statement`.
+If the `XapiCourseService` was initialized as a cmi5 course, then the properties from cmi5 `contextTemplate` are also added to the `Statement`.
 The mandatory parameters from the `contextTemplate` cannot be overridden. (these are the sessionId extension and the contextActivities arrays)
-If you want full control over the `Statement`, you can configure it via a callback method.
+If you want full control over the `Statement`, you can configure it via a callback function.
 The incoming `defaultStatement` argument contains the prefilled Statement, but you can override any or all of the properties.
 (Do it only if you **really know** what are you doing)

 ```TypeScript
 this.courseService.postStatement(